divvynotes/sourceHexo/source/homework/index.md

 date: 2021-09-04 16:01:08
 tags:
 ---

+# 10/31/2021:

+Everyone: meet together and figure out some things about our WordPress site.
+Get it to work and customize it to some basic extent.

+Julia: finish up bank registration.

 # 10/24/2021:

 Justin: research additional Shopify or Wordpress features that match our business model (take a look at Disputo, and BuddyBoss on WordPress)